x448/float16/README.md

 * all functions in this library use zero allocs except String().

 ## Status
-This library is used by [fxamacker/cbor](https://github.com/fxamacker/cbor) and is ready for production use on supported platforms.
+This library is ready for production use on supported platforms.
 The version number < 1.0 indicates more functions and options are planned but not yet published.

 Current status: